We Can Row - Madison

 WeCanRow (WCR) offers female cancer survivors a rowing program from January through October at the Brittingham Boathouse on Monona Bay, 617 N. Shore Drive in Madison.
 Indoor fitness training is conducted January through March and outdoor rowing program from April through October.

 For additional information reach out to firstname.lastname@example.org.

 Indoor fitness winter workouts are a great place to start your journey into rowing.
-They are held once a week at Brittingham Boathouse.
-These sessions focus erg rowing (land rowing machine), on flexibility and strength training.
-There will an opportunity to practice in the rowing tanks at the University of Wisconsin Porter Boathouse and, weather permitting, sessions in the training barge on Lake Monona.
-Female friends and family members are welcome to join us at Saturday morning workouts.
+They are held once a week – Saturday mornings – at the Brittingham Boathouse.
+These sessions focus on erging (land rowing machine) as well as strength building and flexibility through yoga.
+There will an opportunity to practice in the rowing tanks at the University of Wisconsin Porter Boathouse in January and February.
 WCR members and their supporters are invited to participate in Friends and Family workouts.

-On water rowing practices are held 2 times a week Thursday evenings and Sunday mornings at the Brittingham Boathouse.
-These sessions include land training, flexibility and strength workouts as well as on-the-water training in sweep rowing & sculling.
-Participants elect to attend one or both practices each week.
+On-water rowing practices are held 2 times a week Wednesday evenings and Sunday mornings at the Brittingham Boathouse.
+These on-the-water training sessions feature sweep rowing & sculling.
+Participants can attend any or all practices during the season..
 You may attend practice for 2 weeks prior to making a commitment to sign up.

 To be considered fully registered, a participant must:

 - Complete the online registration.
 Questions?